dhbw-stginf16a/Rebleyama/README.md

-# Rebleyama – A simple strategic game
+# Rebleyama – A simple strategic game.